msftsettiy/azure-managedccf-activate-member-action/README.md

 These action require 2 secrets to be stored in GitHub.

+- NEWMEMBERCERT - The certificate of the new member.

 - MEMBERCERT - The certificate that has access to the network, which will be used to sign the transactions for CCF.

 - MEMBERKEY - The private key associated with the MEMBERCERT.